 Awards and Accomplishments :

-Texas State University Presidential Excellence Award in Teaching, Assistant Professor Level, 2006-2007
+Presidential Excellence Award in Teaching, University Award, Assistant Professor level, 2006-2007 (one award granted annually)

-Texas State University Dean's Golden Apple Award in Teaching, Assistant Professor Level, 2006-2007
+Dean’s Golden Apple Award in Teaching, Assistant Professor level, 2006-2007 (one award granted annually)

 Foreign Language Area Studies (FLAS) Fellowship (declined) 2003-2004